lzx-dev/API-evaluation/fairlearn_evaluation.md

 ```

 #### 2.3 Evaluation
 The document of each dataset gives users very detailed context information, like the source of the data and the definition of each attribute.
-It also clarifies the appropriate tasks(binary classification or regression, how to treat the target variable, which columns caused fairness problems) that should be applied
+It also clarifies the appropriate tasks(binary classification or regression, how to treat the target variable, which columns caused fairness problems) that should be applied.

 The output type is flexible.
 After users import the dataset and initialize it, the return type can be a bunch object containing data, target, feature names, and description of the data; it can also be simply x and y in Dataframe type or ndarray type.